dart-lang/site-www/src/faq.md

 Terminal/Command Prompt on desktop operating systems such as Windows, macOS, and Linux.
 For more details, see the [dart compile][] documentation.

-### Q. Which is faster — AOT- or JIT-compiled code?
+### Q. Which is faster: AOT- or JIT-compiled code?

 Code that's compiled ahead-of-time (_AOT_) with a tool such as [dart compile][]